 Best Free Things to Do in Seattle

 Located on Pike Street, the Starbucks Reserve Roastery and Tasting Room opened in 2014 for the full coffee experience.
 See and smell the beans being roasted after being loaded into the green coffee pit.
-Discover your favorite blend with a helpful barista then scoop and bag the beans to take home with you.
+Discover your favorite blend with a helpful barista, then scoop and bag the beans to take home with you.

 2. Frye Art Museum

-More artworks, this time at the Frye Art Museum which has free admission and offers a rotating exhibit as well as the original collection left to the city of Seattle by Charles and Emma Frye.
+Ready for more artwork?
+This time, find it at the Frye Art Museum, which has free admission and offers a rotating exhibit as well as the original collection left to the city of Seattle by Charles and Emma Frye.

-3. Head to the beach!
+3. Head to the Beach!

-4. Free walking tour of Ballard Locks
+4. Free Walking Tour of Ballard Locks

-The Visitor Center has interpretive exhibits and a gift shop and offers free one hour walking tours.
-August is the best month to see the huge chinook salmon navigating the ladder.
-The locks are in Carl S. English Jr. Botanical Garden so this provides two free things to do in Seattle in one place!
+The Visitor Center has interpretive exhibits and a gift shop and offers free one-hour walking tours.
+August is the best month to see the huge Chinook salmon navigating the ladder.
+The locks are in Carl S. English Jr. Botanical Garden, so this provides two free things to do in Seattle in one place!

 5. Walk the Elliott Bay Trail

-Miles of almost flat walking takes you along the piers and waterfront on Seattle’s Elliott Bay Trail – one of the best things to do in Seattle if you want to see a cross-section of scenery and attractions.
-It includes the Olympic Sculpture Park and Myrtle Edwards Park and you get plenty of photo ops of Puget Sound and the islands.
+Miles of almost flat walking takes you along the piers and Seattle waterfront on Elliott Bay Trail – one of the best things to do in Seattle if you want to see a cross-section of scenery and attractions.
+It includes the Olympic Sculpture Park and Myrtle Edwards Park, and you get plenty of photo ops of Puget Sound and the islands.
 Free to access, it is a 10-mile round trip and reaches an elevation of just 20 feet.

 Best Museums to Visit in Seattle

-7. Museum of Flight
+11. Museum of Flight

 Home of the Boeing Company, any trip to Seattle must include a visit to the Museum of Flight.
 Climb aboard Concorde and explore JFK’s Air Force One.
-World War flight history and superb flight simulators make this one of the most exciting thing to do in Seattle before or after your cruise.
+World War flight history and superb flight simulators make this one of the most exciting things to do in Seattle before or after your cruise.

-8. Seattle Art Museum
+12. Seattle Art Museum

-9. Museum of History and Industry
+13. Museum of History and Industry

-The MOHAI has over 4 million artifacts, photos and historical archives including Boeing’s first commercial plane, the Petticoat flag sewn by women during the 1856 Battle of Seattle and the sign from the Rainier Brewing Company.
+The MOHAI has over 4 million artifacts, photos and historical archives, including Boeing’s first commercial plane, the Petticoat flag sewn by women during the 1856 Battle of Seattle and the sign from the Rainier Brewing Company.

-10. Museum of Pop Culture
+14. Museum of Pop Culture

 The Museum of Pop Culture is one of the most unique things to do in Seattle.
-Dedicated to pop music and artifacts you can test your DJ skills in the Sound Lab and see all the exhibits tracking the history of pop to the present day.
+Dedicated to pop music and artifacts, you can test your DJ skills in the Sound Lab and see all the exhibits tracking the history of pop to the present day.

-11. Seattle Children’s Museum
+15. Seattle Children’s Museum

-Everyone loves a hands-on museum and the Seattle Children’s Museum is crammed with interactive fun.
+Everyone loves a hands-on museum, and the Seattle Children’s Museum is crammed with interactive fun.
 It’s ideal for children 0-8 years old, igniting their curiosity with fun activities and challenges.

 Best Outdoor Things to Do in Seattle

-12. Animal Fun at Woodland Park Zoo
+16. Animal Fun at Woodland Park Zoo

 The award-winning Woodland Park Zoo is a 92-acre attraction focusing on wildlife conservation.
-It has over 1000 animals from all over the world.
+It has over 1,000 animals from all over the world.
 See how many you can identify!

-13. Join the fun at Volunteer Park Conservatory
+17. Join the fun at Volunteer Park Conservatory

 Volunteer Park Conservatory always has something going on with events ranging from plant swaps to flower and orchid shows, informative lectures and plant care workshops.
 Climb the winding staircase up the old water tower for amazing views of the city.
 Check out the calendar and see what’s on to find the best things to do in Seattle for green-thumbed gardeners.

-14. Go hiking at Green Lake
+18. Go Hiking at Green Lake Park

 There are hundreds of hiking trails around Seattle and Puget Sound.
-If you’re on a limited timescale, hike around Green Lake, a natural preserve with a 2.8 mile path for enjoying hundreds of tree species, plants, birds and waterfowl on the serene lake.
+If you’re on a limited timescale, hike around Green Lake, a natural preserve with a 2.8-mile path for enjoying hundreds of tree species, plants, birds and waterfowl on the serene lake.